-Compared to Fintiba Plus, Fintiba Basic only includes the blocked account.
-A blocked account is a requirement for your German visa application or residence permit.
-It is a special kind of bank account, where you need to deposit a required amount of money to cover your living expenses for one year.
+A blocked account is a special kind of bank account.
+It was specifically created for internationals moving to Germany to study, look for a job or be an au-pair.
+You need to deposit a standard amount of money to cover your living expenses for one year.
 This account serves as proof of financial resources for the German Embassy in your country or the Immigration Authority in Germany.

-There are only four steps to the opening process.
-The first one is filling in your basic personal data.
-This step is actually standardised for every bank account opening in Germany.
+The first step requires you to fill in your basic personal data.
+This is a standard procedure for every bank account opening in Germany.

 Click on “Continue” once you have correctly filled out all necessary fields.

 The next step is to provide details regarding your visa and studies.
-First, you should let us know what your Planned Date of Arrival is – here again, you can either type the date in the format day-month-year, or choose it from the drop-down calendar on the right.
-Do not worry if you do not know the exact date – please provide an estimate, which you can change later.
+First, let us know your “planned date of arrival”.
+If you do not know the exact date yet, please provide an estimate, which you can change later.

-In the case that you already have health insurance, you can move on to the next step by clicking “Yes” then “Continue”.
+If you already have health insurance, you may proceed to the next step by selecting “Yes” and then “Continue”.

-In step 3, we ask you to tell us if you have any tax liabilities in the United States.
-The reason for this is strict US tax laws, so it is important to us that you answer these questions honestly and correctly.
+Here, we ask you to tell us if you have any tax liabilities in the United States.
+This is because of strict US tax laws.
+We, therefore, advise that you answer the questions honestly and correctly.

-If your answer to any one of the questions is “Yes”, you will not be able to continue with the process, as unfortunately our partner bank does not offer its services to anyone with a US tax status.
+If your answer to any one of the questions is “Yes”, you will not be able to continue with the process.
+Unfortunately, our partner bank does not offer its services to anyone with a US tax status.

 If your answers to all questions are “No”, click on “Continue” and you are led to the last step!

-To activate your account, you will receive an e-mail asking you to confirm your registration.
-Here, you just need to click on the link and a new tab will open, where you can log in to your account.
+To activate your account, confirm your registration by clicking on the link in the received email.
+This will open a new tab for you to log in to your account.